 Cyclosa species typically build a web with a central component of heavy zigzag silk but there may also (or alternatively) be a string of insect debris stretched across the web.

-Spider(s) with a very similar appearance: Cyclosa species.
+Spider(s) with a very similar appearance: Cyclosa bifida.

 Email Ron Atkinson for more information.